tgmcnamara/18762-2022-Projects/README.md

-# 18762 (Spring 2022) - Circuit Simulation and Optimization Methods: A Power Systems Perspective
+# 18762 - Circuit Simulation and Optimization Methods: A Power Systems Perspective

 This repository will house all projects for the course.
 Follow the setup and submission instructions outlined below.